jancc/blog.janw.name/posts/wireguard.md

     $ echo "RG9udCB1c2UgdGhpcyB2YWx1ZSB5b3UgZHVtYmFzcyE=" | wg pubkey
     QXJlIHlvdSByZWFkaW5nIHRoaXM/IEZvciByZWFsPyA=

+(Sidenote: This will write the private key into your shell history.
+So you may want to write the key into a file instead and `cat` it's contents into `wg pubkey`)

-While not strictly required, you may also generate and exchange a _pre-shared key_ between the peers, such that you also benefit from a layer of symmetric cryptography in case you want to harden againt quantum cryptoanalysis.
+While not strictly required, you may also generate and exchange a _pre-shared key_ between the peers, such that you also benefit from a layer of symmetric cryptography in case you want to harden against quantum cryptanalysis.
 Such a key can be generated via `wg genpsk`:

     $ wg genpsk